 Finally, when it comes to the combination of the gelatin from the bone broth and Vitamin C from the lemon, one recent study showed a 100% increase in exercise-induced collagen synthesis with this combo.
-Another paper showed that Vitamin C is an essential part of skin health too, acting as both as a small molecular weight antioxidant and as a critical factor for collagen synthesis.
+Another paper showed that Vitamin C is an essential part of skin health too, acting as both a small molecular weight antioxidant and as a critical factor for collagen synthesis.

-In the article “Why I Slather My Body With Magnesium Oil After Every Hard Workout“, I delve into the science behind transdermal magnesium therapy, and the notoriously poor absorbability of magnesium powders and capsules compared to a topical application (here's the latest study that shows the superiority of topical vs. oral magnesium).
+In the article “Why I Slather My Body With Magnesium Oil After Every Hard Workout,” I delve into the science behind transdermal magnesium therapy, and the notoriously poor absorbability of magnesium powders and capsules compared to a topical application (here's the latest study that shows the superiority of topical vs. oral magnesium).

-Problem is, magnesium oil makes the sheets “sticky” when you sleep, and it stings quite a bit if it touches any open wounds or cuts—and I'm certainly often covered with both due to obstacle course racing, hiking and hunting.
+Problem is, magnesium oil makes the sheets “sticky” when you sleep, and it stings quite a bit if it touches any open wounds or cuts—and I'm certainly often covered with both due to obstacle course racing, hiking, and hunting.

 Enter magnesium lotion.

-In addition to 185mg of elemental magnesium in each teaspoon, it also contains organic plant moisturizers like coconut oil and shea butter, which soothe and hydrate without leaving your skin feeling waxy or greasy.
-It is fragrance-free and does not contain any formaldehyde releasing preservatives.
+In addition to 185 mg of elemental magnesium in each teaspoon, it also contains organic plant moisturizers like coconut oil and shea butter, which soothe and hydrate without leaving your skin feeling waxy or greasy.
+It is fragrance-free and does not contain any formaldehyde-releasing preservatives.

 After a tough training session or race, I simply put about a quarter size dab into my hand and put that amount on one leg, then do the same thing for the other leg, both arms, and my low back.
 It goes right through the skin and directly into the muscles.
-Not only does this approach seem to help folks who tend to get non-exercise related nighttime leg cramps, but anyone who has raced an Ironman, a Hurricane Heat, a century cycling race or any other long event knows that one thing that keeps you awake at night afterwards are your legs, abs and/or arms twitching and cramping, and this also keeps that from happening.
+Not only does this approach seem to help folks who tend to get non-exercise related nighttime leg cramps, but anyone who has raced an Ironman, a Hurricane Heat, a century cycling race, or any other long event knows that one thing that keeps you awake at night afterward are your legs, abs and/or arms twitching and cramping, and this also keeps that from happening.

 Finally, if you really want to take your magnesium application to the next level, you can also try the following 1-2-3 combo to drive the lotion even more deeply into the tissue.
 I learned this trick from former podcast guest and Tour de France recovery specialist Jeff Spencer.
 See the video below, in which I'm using ice, a MarcPro and magnesium lotion.

+Ever smell a rotten egg?
 That's a sulfur-rich food.
-Sulfur is one of the most abundant mineral elements in the human body, coming in at around 140 grams for the average person and is involved in hundreds of physiological processes, including the formation of the disulfide bonds that give strength and resiliency to hair and skin, taurine synthesis for proper functioning of the cardiovascular system, muscles, and the central nervous system, and perhaps most importantly for recovery, the synthesis of glutathione, one of the body's premier endogenous antioxidants.
+It is one of the most abundant mineral elements in the human body, coming in at around 140 grams for the average person.
+Sulfur is involved in hundreds of physiological processes, including the formation of the disulfide bonds that give strength and resiliency to hair and skin; taurine synthesis for proper functioning of the cardiovascular system, muscles, and the central nervous system; and perhaps most importantly for recovery, the synthesis of glutathione, one of the body's premier endogenous antioxidants.